Close-up of hydrated basil seeds with transparent mucilage coating in a glass

 Over time, typically after one to two hours at room temperature or up to 24 hours refrigerated, the mucilage structure begins to degrade.
 The gel becomes thinner and eventually the seeds may lose their distinct coating.

-Understanding the physical and flavour properties of basil seeds makes it easier to identify which drinks they work best in.
+Understanding the physical properties of basil seeds makes it easier to identify which drinks they work best in.
+For practical recipes and pairing ideas, the basil seeds for drinks guide covers these in detail.

-The ideal base drink for basil seeds has a few characteristics.
+The ideal base drink has a few characteristics.

 It should be cold or at room temperature.
 Heat destroys the gel.